Cretan Bull

 In Greek mythology, the Cretan Bull (Κρὴς ταῦρος) was the bull Pasiphaë fell in love with, giving birth to the Minotaur.

 Mythology

 Background

 Minos was king in Crete.
 In order to confirm his right to rule, rather than any of his brothers, he prayed Poseidon send him a snow-white bull as a sign.
-Poseidon sent Minos the bull, with the understanding that bull would be sacrificed to the god.
+Poseidon sent Minos the bull, with the understanding that the bull would be sacrificed to the god.
 Deciding that Poseidon's bull was too fine of a specimen to kill, Minos sent the bull to his herds and substituted another, inferior bull for sacrifice.
 Enraged, Poseidon had Aphrodite curse Pasiphaë, the wife of Minos, causing her to fall in love with the bull.
 She subsequently gave birth to the half-man, half-bull, Minotaur.
 Poseidon passed on his rage to the bull, causing him to lay waste to the land.

 After consulting the oracle at Delphi, Minos had Daedalus construct the Labyrinth to hold the Minotaur.